GravityShark/nix/README.md

 3. create your own window manager using [dwl](https://codeberg.org/dwl/dwl)
    - probably the next step down the slippery slope is removing systemd, with like guixsd or nixng or notos or six-os
+   - my ideal setup would probably be something like 1 application per tag/workspace. each new application open in a new tag automatically, also you auto focus on it. but new windows of the same application stay floating if it wants to be floating or just tiled on the same tag.
+   - the start menu must be powerful, can get emojis, calculator, settings, file indexing allathat
+   - not necessary but i would like shortcuts to open like the same top right menu for gnome, and also have the same top right menu as gnoem
+   - i would also like to have a way to combine tags temporarily, like if you want to dual screen your browser and terminal you can select it and when you go away and return its gonna be gone - or semi permanently by just m oving the windows to the same tag - to reverse there should be another shortcut to move the current selected window int oa new workspace

+   - the most important issues i dont know how to solve are:
+     1. how would i be able to switch to tags efficiently
+        - lowkey i forgot i have run or raise